jasperpieterse/Brainy-Boa/README.md

 Developed by Jasper Pieterse and Daria Mihalia for the final project of the course Natural Computing (NWI-IMC042).

 This repository is allows one to train a virtual snake to collect apples while avoiding obstacles.
 The snake is controlled by a neural network, trained using the NEAT (NeuroEvolution of Augmenting Topologies) algorithm.
-This code allows you to explore how the input and outputs the neural network receives, influence the learning using NEAT.
-For more informationm, refer to the report attached.
+This code allows the user to explore how the input and outputs the neural network receives, influence the learning of the game-playing agent.
+For more information, refer to the report attached.

-This project is an extension of the original found in [this repository](), with additional features and enhancements:
+This project is an extension of the original found in [this repository](https://github.com/danielchang2002/5038W_Final), with additional features and enhancements:

+-Refactored the code into a class structure, allowing separate instances of the Brainy Boa agent to run and compare.
+Previously, the code used global variables, requiring a full restart for each run and external storing of results for comparisons.
-- Flexible and Custom Input Features [Listed Below]
+- Flexible and Custom Input Features for the Neural Network (e.g., wall, body, apple, obstacles either as binary or relative distances)
-- Introducing a frame of reference for the snake, enhancing learning efficiency
+- Flexible frame of reference for the snake orientation (either cardinal directions or relative to the snake's orientation)
 - Integration of obstacles in the game environment
-- Framework for comparing multiple instances of the snake's behavior

 ## How to use:
 1. Clone the Repository